Paul McCartney’s Refried Bean Tacos

 recipe from Meat Free Monday

-- 1 15-ounce can of refried beans I love Amy’s Organic Refried Beans, as they come in BPA free cans
+- 1 15-ounce can of refried beans, I love Siete refried beans, as they use avocado oil and organic ingredients

 - 4 medium tomatoes, de-seeded and chopped – I typically use Italian plum tomatoes, but love using heirloom tomatoes in the summer

-- 1 package of whole grain corn tortillas or taco shells
+- 1 package of whole grain tortillas or taco shells, I love using Siete almond flour tortillas

 - Monterey jack cheese